 Instructions

-• Whisk together until smooth (or use a food processor).
+• Whisk together all ingredients until smooth (or use a food processor).

 • Uses: Dip for Fresh Spring Rolls, crispy air fryer tofu or veggies.
 Dressing or sauce drizzle over Asian chicken salad, spring roll bowls, poke bowls, yum yum bowls or coating for peanut noodles.